Are you a Georgia high school student that is ready to start taking FREE college classes and get a jump-start on your degree?

 2. Online – Click here for current courses

 Take your courses from any location and at any time of day that fits your schedule.
-Early College online courses are 8-weeks long and there are 5 semesters per year.
+Young Harris College online courses are 8-weeks long and there are 5 semesters per year.
 These courses use Moodle as the course management system and all proctoring is done via Proctorio (more information).

 3. Synchronous at a participating high school via video feed